🇲🇽

 Default to dedicated vegan restaurants in cities

-Mexico City has a large concentration of fully vegan restaurants — HappyCow lists hundreds of options and ranks the city among the world's top ten.
+Mexico City has a large concentration of fully vegan restaurants.
+HappyCow ranks the city among the world's top ten.
 In Tulum, Oaxaca, and Playa del Carmen, dedicated plant-based venues are plentiful.
 Use HappyCow as your first reference rather than guessing at traditional menus.
-Allergen labelling is useful for supermarkets and packaged foods — it does not solve café menus, bakery cabinets, or restaurant cooking methods.
+Allergen labelling is useful for packaged foods at supermarkets, but does not cover cafe menus or restaurant cooking methods.

 01